tango-controls/tango-doc/source/getting-started/index.rst

 If you are a developer please look through development guide: :ref:`getting_started_development`

-If you are a user please refer to user applications guide: TODO
+If you are a user please refer to user applications guide: :ref:`getting_started_as_user`

-If you are an administrator please refer to administration tools guide: TODO
+If you are an administrator please refer to administration tools guide: :ref:`getting_started_as_administrator`

 Below is the table of contents of this section: